LyonSyonII/hunt-rs/README.md

 # Hunt
 [![Crates.io](https://img.shields.io/crates/v/hunt?color=orange)](https://crates.io/crates/hunt)

-A (highly-opinionated) simplified Find command made with Rust.
+**A *highly-opinionated* simplified Find command made with Rust.**
-It searches a file/folder by name on the entire drive, collecting the exact matches and the ones that contain the query.
+By default it searches a file/folder in the entire drive and divides the result between exact matches and ones that only contain the query.
-Search results will be sorted alphabetically.
+Results will be sorted alphabetically.

 For example, `hunt SomeFile` will search "SomeFile" from the root directory, and an output could be: